-Here Are Fifteen Welding Projects and Ideas For Beginners and Intermediate Welders!
+15 Welding Projects and Ideas for Beginners and Intermediate Welders

-Learning welding is easy now since there are so many places that give classes.
+Learning to weld is easy now since there are so many places that give classes.
 It's so easy to get started with your projects right at home or even with a small welding shop.
-For starters it is better to go with welding tools for your garage or make your own welding shop.
-If you are starting off with MIG welding and are looking for ideas to start with, then here are some excellent and easy ideas for you.
+For starters, it is better to go with welding tools for your garage or make your own welding shop.
+If you are starting off with MIG welding and are looking for ideas to start with, here are some excellent and easy ideas for you.

 MIG, which stands for Metal Inert Gas, is a welding process that was developed way back in the 1940s.
 It is used to weld aluminum and non-ferrous metals.
 The inert gas used in the welding process is argon which acts like a shield to keep airborne contaminants away.
 A wire is used as an electrode to weld pieces of metal together.

 This is probably one of the most useful items for a welding shop.
 The best about welding a stool is that there are no complicated or intricate parts to weld.
 It is a simple high-rise stool that you must have already seen in welding workshops.

 Before you embark on building your stool, you will need to draw it out to make sure that you know what you will need.
 These are some of the things that you will need to get started, apart from the welding machine:

 - Square piece of steel that will be used as the seat

 Make sure the height of the brackets is the same.
 You don't want to end up with a wobbly stool.
 The angle brackets are used to build the frame and support for the seat.
 It's quite simple; you need to weld a square seat frame the size of the metal seat and four legs to make it stand.

 To make the stool stable and strong, make sure that you run angle iron brackets through the bottom half of the stool and the seat.
 Other seat choices include plywood or padded seats.